Jaysh al-Rifi

 Jaysh al-Rifi (جيش الريف), described in 18th-century correspondence with the British as 'the Army of all the People of the Rif', was the name of an influential Moroccan army corps in the 17th and the 18th centuries.
 The army was formed by Moulay Ismail out of Riffian tribesmen from the eastern Rif.
 Their rise coincided with the formation of the Black Guard, also by Moulay Ismail.
 They came to play an important role in the 17th century Moroccan wars against Spanish colonization.
-Cities like Tangier, Ksar el-Kebir, Mehdya, Asilah were reconquered by the Jaysh al-Rifi.
+Cities like Tangier, Mehdya, Asilah were reconquered by the Jaysh al-Rifi.
 One of its generals was Ali bin Abdallah al-Riffi, a native of Temsamane, who became governor of Tangier, Asilah and Tetouan.
 His descendants, the al-Rifi family, would govern those towns and most of the Gharb with a large degree of autonomy until 1912.

 Background

 The Moroccan ruling 'Alawi dynasty had no strong tribal base, as their legitimacy was based on them being descendants of the Muhammad, not on a particular ethnic or tribal nationalism.
 This meant that they had to incorporate a diverse range of tribes across Morocco, given that their original base was not particularly strong.
-In the earliest years of 'Alawi rule the state relied on Arab bedouin tribes, as well as Arabs and Zenata recruited from the Atlantic plains.
+In the earliest years of 'Alawi rule the state relied on tribes of the Tafilalet, as well as trough marriage tribal allies and nomadic tribes such as the Zenata recruited from the Atlantic plains.
 Berber tribes from the Sous as well as those from the southern river valleys were also incorporated.
 These different components were not always reliable though, often rebelling and showing no particular allegiance to the state.

 In the late 17th century, the famous Moroccan sultan Moulay Ismail created a new elite army, consisting of over 100,000 black African slaves.
 This Black Guard would come to dominate the 'Alawi military and overall politics.
 Besides this strong standing army, the sultan made use of the jaysh.
 These consisted of soldiery recruited from tribal groups.
 These jaysh' were decentralized, and leadership was often tribal in nature.
 In the south en center of the country, these jaysh' were formed from rural Arabs, as well as Berber tribes of the plains of the Middle Atlas and the High Atlas.
 In the north, Berber Riffian jaysh came to dominate, with Riffian armies used against the Spanish-governed cities on the Moroccan coast.
 Riffian jaysh' came to be stationed across northern Morocco, from Tangiers to the Moulouya river.
 To strengthen his hold on the north-west, Ismail had appointed a general of the Jaysh to the position of governor of Tangier and its outskirts.